OriHoch/docker-machine-driver-kamatera/README.md

 > This library adds the support for creating [Docker machines](https://github.com/docker/machine) hosted on the [Kamatera Cloud](https://www.kamatera.com/).

-You need to create a Kamatera access token under `API` > `Keys` in the [Kamatera console](https://console.kamatera.com/keys). and pass that to `docker-machine create` with the `--kamatera-api-client-id` and `--kamatera-api-secret` options.
+You need to create a Kamatera access token under `API` > `Keys` in the [Kamatera console](https://console.kamatera.com/keys).

 ## Installation